Tinkerforge/doc/en/source/Software/API_Bindings.rst

  pear install Tinkerforge.tgz

-After that you can use the examples as they are.
+After that you can use all examples as they are.

 If you can't or don't want to use the PEAR package, you can also use the source directly, just create a folder for your project and copy the ``Tinkerforge``